 An update and next steps on Precipitation Enhancement Study by Desert Research Institute is provided as Attachment 1.
-Provided as Attachment 2 is a letter from the Desert Research Institute.
+The proposal to assess the cloud seeding effects from the Santa Barbara County cloud seeding program on the Cuyama Valley by Desert Research Institute is provided as Attachment 2.

-9. Discuss and Take Appropriate Action on Precipitation Enhancement Study by Desert Research Institute Van Lienden
+11. Discuss and Take Appropriate Action on Precipitation Enhancement Study by Desert Research Institute Van Lienden